 #2: Inferring the Meaning of a Word in Context

-Some questions on the ACT may require you to infer the meaning of a word in its context.
+The second way the ACT tests vocabulary is by asking you to infer the meaning of a word in context.
 These can be words that have multiple meanings or words that you are not expected to know.

 Inferring the Meaning of a Word with Multiple Meanings

 Sometimes the ACT will ask you to infer how an author is using a word that has multiple meanings based on the context of the passage.
 Be on the lookout for these kinds of questions.
 You should always return to the passage to confirm how the author is using the word.
 For example:

 5) According to the next to last sentence in paragraph 1, the word integrity most nearly refers to:

 A) the adherence to ethical and moral principles.

 B) a state of being entire, whole, or undiminished.

 D) the lack of corruption in electronic data.